jfly/jpi/README.md

 - Set up a read-only rootfs?
 - Maybe add a non-root user + sudo?
 Then we could remove the custom sshd configuration.
 - OTA updates (swupdate looks like a tool some people use)
+- Why are sshd *and* dropbear both trying to start?
+    Jan  1 00:00:33 thermometer auth.err sshd[165]: error: Bind to port 22 on :: failed: Address already in use.
+    Jan  1 00:00:33 thermometer auth.err sshd[165]: error: Bind to port 22 on 0.0.0.0 failed: Address already in use.
+    Jan  1 00:00:33 thermometer auth.crit sshd[165]: fatal: Cannot bind any address.